the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit00/labs/lab2_server/_index.md

 hello
 ```

+You may run this on your web browser as well.
+The server should return the word 'hello'.

 **Congrats!
 You have run your first web server!!**

 But what is going on here?
 Let's do a deep dive into what's happening.